 Interface Id

-intenace id

 MAC Address

+[ Apply

 Screen Objective This screen allows the user to configure the destination MAC address to be used by the LLDP agent for transmission on this port.
+Navigation Layer 2 Management > LLDP > Agent Info
-Navigation Layer 2 Management > LLDP > Agent Info Fields • Interface ID-enter the Interface ID for which the LLDP Agent info is to be config- ured.
-The Interface Id value ranges between 1 and 24. • MAC Address -enter the MAC address to be used as LLDP agent MAC address by the LLDP agent on the specified port.

-Fields NOTE: When LLDP Version is set as V1, only one MAC address can be assigned for a port. (cont) NOTE: When LLDP Version is set as V2, multiple MAC addresses can be assigned per port, i.e. the user can have multiple LLDP agents per port.
+Fields Interface ID-enter the Interface ID for which the LLDP Agent info is to be configured.
+The Interface Id value ranges between 1 and 24.
+MAC Address-enter the MAC address to be used as LLDP agent MAC address by the LLDP agent on the specified port.
+Fields (cont) NOTE: When LLDP Version is set as V1, only one MAC address can be assigned for a port.
+NOTE: When LLDP Version is set as V2, multiple MAC addresses can be assigned per port, i.e. the user can have multiple LLDP agents per port.
 Buttons Apply-modifies attributes and saves the changes.

-14.7.
+15.7.
 LLDP Agent Details